Karen lives in Jackson, MS, with her husband and son and works as an accountant. She enjoys writing, reading, and D&D role-playing games.

 - Revolutionary Killers: Harpe Brothers, Serial or Spree? by Clare Toohey

 Discussing America's most likely candidates for its first serial killers, the horrifying Harpe brothers of the Revolutionary Period.

-John A. Murrell: A Precursor to the Under-the-Hill Gang
+7. John A. Murrell and the Under-the-Hill Gang

 The ghost of John Murrell is also connected to the Devil's Punch Bowl.
 It is said to be his hiding place.

-The old King's Tavern is still standing in Natchez, MS. This was a frequent hangout of several unsavory characters during the heyday of the Natchez Trace.
+The old King's Tavern is still standing in Natchez, Mississippi.
+This was a frequent hangout of several unsavory characters during the heyday of the Natchez Trace.

 No one has used the upstairs bed for many, many years, yet when you run your hand just a few inches above it, many people report feeling warm spots on it, as if someone had just been lying there.

-The stately Mrs. King found out about their illicit affair and hired some thugs from Natchez Under- the- Hill to stab her (or she may have killed Madeline herself).
-Regardless, Madeline was made to go away, and without a trace.
-While she didn't get a cement kimono or go to sleep with the fishes, Mrs. King (or the men who killed her) took Madeline's body and bricked her up in the chimney wall in the main room of the tavern, to hide this evil deed.
+The stately Mrs. King found out about their illicit affair and hired some thugs from the Natchez Under-the-Hill to stab her (or she may have killed Madeline herself).
+Regardless, Madeline was made to disappear without a trace.
+While she didn't get a cement kimono or go to sleep with the fishes, Mrs. King (or the men who killed her) took Madeline's body and bricked her up in the chimney wall in the main room of the tavern to hide this evil deed.

 The Evil Deeds Are Discovered

 During the 1930s, King’s Tavern was owned by the Portsmouth family.
 Renovations were needed to shore up the building.
-While repairing the chimney / fireplace in the main room of the tavern, 3 mummified bodies of one girl and two men were found.
+While repairing the chimney and fireplace in the main room of the tavern, three mummified bodies were found: one girl and two men.